joepetrassem/cahn-hilliard-chemomechanics/README.md

 ## Development roadmap

 - Add analytical-comparison functions
-- Export a small set of representative figures

 <!--
 - Add mass-conservation and mechanical-residual diagnostics
 - Add automated tests for all three shell modes